Restriction Groups in MYOB Acumatica

 • If the user selects Account 2, he or she will see Subaccount P, Subaccount Q, and Subaccount R in the box with subaccounts; the user will not see Subaccount K, Subaccount L, and Subaccount M.

-Note: If you are using restriction groups to control the accounts and subaccounts that can be used together, you must create at least two groups and include all subaccounts in either of the groups.
+Tip: If you are using restriction groups to control the accounts and subaccounts that can be used together, you must create at least two groups and include all subaccounts in either of the groups.
 For example, suppose that you need to restrict visibility of subaccounts for only one account.
 To solve this task, you create two restriction groups.
 In the first group with direct restriction, you include a GL account and the list of subaccounts that should be related to this account.
 In the second group with inverse restriction, you include the same account and subaccounts that should not be displayed after users select this account.
 As a result, when users select the account on a form, they will see only one of the subaccounts included in the first group.

 Types of Restriction Groups

-MYOB Advanced provides two basic types of restriction groups—A and B. Restriction groups of both types can limit the visibility of system entities in a direct way (types A and B) and an inverse way (types A Inverse and B Inverse in the MYOB Advanced user interface).
+MYOB Acumatica provides two basic types of restriction groups—A and B. Restriction groups of both types can limit the visibility of system entities in a direct way (types A and B) and an inverse way (types A Inverse and B Inverse in the MYOB Acumatica user interface).
 The differences between A and B and between A Inverse and B Inverse are in how these groups work if the same entity is added to multiple groups.
 For detailed descriptions of each group type, see Types of Restriction Groups.

 Combinations of Restriction-Group Entities